-After driving for about 5 hours, I decided I needed to stop for the night in Merced, CA. Merced has a population of about 81,000 people.
+After driving for about five hours, I decided I needed to stop for the night in Merced, California.
+Merced has a population of about 81,000 people.
 It’s very dry, flat, and has a small-town feel.
 It’s most known for being close to the entrance into Yosemite National Park (it’s only a 2-hour drive from there).

 I didn’t have anywhere to stay that night so I pulled into a parking lot and looked on Orbitz because I had a coupon code.
 I needed something cheap since I was now unemployed and it was just one night.
 I was relieved to find the Merced Inn and Suites for around $60.
 Orbitz had it rated as 2-1/2 stars and I thought that should be fine.

 While fitting the standard of “fine,” the gloomy, old, strange smelling lobby definitely lacked appeal.
 The woman at the desk was chatting with a male friend who seemed to be hanging out.

 The motel was two stories and my room as on the first floor.
 I parked just outside my room to unload my stuff, which turned out to be three to four trips because my stuff was all spread out in different bags, and I didn’t want to leave my electronics in the car.
 There were two middle-aged men drinking beer, just standing outside their room door…two doors away from mine.
 They just stared at me as I unloaded my car and gave me the creeps.

 Once I unloaded my car, I noticed the room was very large and was furnished with a couch, refrigerator, TV, and a large bed.
 The yellow lighting made it appear very dreary.
 The bathroom was old, the fixtures in major need of repair (or replaced, really).
 You know, the kind of bathroom you say to yourself, “Ew, don’t touch anything”.